christianalfoni/impact/docs/02_Understanding_The_Design.md

 This hook would extract the current value and subscribe to any updates.

-A different way to think about this is a state tree.
-That state tree can be explicitly defined or composed together by for example reducers.
+A different way to think about this is a global state tree.
+The state tree can be explicitly defined or composed together by for example reducers.
 The point is that your application state can be represented as one big object.

 ```ts
 const state = createStateTree({